kyleb000/mbfs/README.md

 # mbfs
+Message Based Filesystem.
 Scalable file-access system for systems that read a lot of files.